Montevideo, God Bless You!: DVD and TV series

 The movie was released on DVD during 2011.

-On 1 January 2012 it was broadcast on RTS1, achieving stellar ratings with over 3.1 million viewers.
+On 1 January 2012 it was broadcast on RTS 1, achieving stellar ratings with over 3.1 million viewers.

 The extended version of the film, including 5 hours of footage unseen in the theatrical cut, began to be broadcast as the eponymous television series on RTS starting 13 February 2012, and onwards weekly every Monday in the 8pm prime time slot.
 Nine episodes aired, with the first season concluding on 9 April 2012.

 The second series, titled Na putu za Montevideo, (season two) began on 31 December 2012, this time airing Sundays.
 The plot now moved to the preparations for the long trip to Uruguay.
 Nine more episodes were shown concluding on 10 March 2013.

 In July 2013, the first series began airing in Croatia on RTL Televizija.

 On 3 August 2013, Montevideo, God Bless You!, aired on the Chinese CCTV-6 network.

 On 15 January 2014, the sequel feature film Montevideo, vidimo se! got released in theaters.